ros2/rosbag2/README.md

     - Size bound: respects `--max-cache-size` (bytes).

 Configuring bounds options:
-- Time-only buffer: `--max-cache-size 0 --max-cache-duration > 0`
-- Size-only buffer: `--max-cache-duration 0 --max-cache-size > 0`
+- Time-only buffer: set `--max-cache-size` to `0` and `--max-cache-duration` to a positive value.
+- Size-only buffer: set `--max-cache-duration` to `0` and `--max-cache-size` to a positive value.
+- Time-and-size bounded buffer: set both `--max-cache-size` and `--max-cache-duration` to a positive values.
 - In snapshot mode, at least one bound must be enabled.

 Double-buffering notes: